dhis2/dhis2-docs/src/user/using-the-maps-app.md

 each organisation unit.
 You can open the profile from org unit, facility and thematic layers.

-You can open the organisation unit profile in two ways:
+You can open the organisation unit profile in three ways:

 1. Click on any of the organisasjon units shown on the map, and click the **View profile** button in the popup.

-2. Right-click one of the organisation units, and select **View profile** from the menu.
+2. Right-click one of the organisation units on the map, and select **View profile** from the menu.

+3. Click on an organisation unit row in the **data table**.

 The profile will show on the right side of the map.
 The profile contents is set by the system administrator.